octopus-network/omnity-docs/docs/REE/03-first-exchange.md

         attributes: p.attrs(), // Assumes attrs() helper
     })
 }

-#[query]
-// Returns the minimum transaction value required for acceptance by the exchange
-// Normally, the difficulty (minimal value) increases as zero_confirmed_tx_queue_length grows
-// Longer queues require higher transaction values to prevent spam and congestion fn get_minimal_tx_value(_args: GetMinimalTxValueArgs) -> GetMinimalTxValueResponse {
-    // In this demo implementation, the minimal value is fixed
-    // In a production environment, this would scale based on _args.zero_confirmed_tx_queue_length pool::MIN_BTC_VALUE // Assumes a constant MIN_BTC_VALUE exists }
 ```

 **Explanation:**

 * `get_pool_list`: A `#[query]` method (read-only, fast) that iterates through the stored pools (assuming a helper like `get_pools()`) and returns a list of basic pool information (`PoolBasic`).
 * `get_pool_info`: A `#[query]` method that takes a `pool_address`, looks up the corresponding `Pool` (assuming a helper like `get_pool()`), and returns detailed `PoolInfo` if found.
 It extracts data like `nonce`, asset reserves, and `utxos` from the latest `PoolState`.
-* `get_minimal_tx_value`: A `#[query]` method.
-In a real exchange, this value helps manage transaction flow and prevent dust spam, often scaling with the length of the pending transaction queue (`zero_confirmed_tx_queue_length`).
-This simplified demo returns a fixed constant value.

 ### 7. Implementing the Deposit Functionality